 Hey, I'm Tiger.
 I live in Denver, Colorado with my pup Niko.
-I'm currently working on a stealth real estate tech startup, running a deep learning study group, reading a lot of books, and building models to win sports bets.
+I just wrapped up the W20 YC batch building a \~stealth\~ startup.
+I also spend time running a deep learning study group, reading books, and building models to win sports bets.

 In early 2018 I started this site to help myself think more effectively.
 I spent a lot of time studying, but was frustrated by how much and how quickly I ended up forgetting.

-The most effective techniques I have found have been compressed knowledge and spaced repetition with a bias towards narrative and tree sources alongside doses of perceptual exposure where appropriate.
+The most effective techniques I have found have been compressed knowledge and spaced repetition.
 This site's contents heavily reflect this; my notes are organized as full-text-searchable webpages, and my full Anki deck is published here regularly.
 The tradeoff of consuming less and thoroughly understanding more has made my work and study orders of magnitude more enjoyable, productive, and fulfilling.